Rickard's Derived Morita Theory: Review and Outlook: Rickard's derived Morita theory

 Splendid equivalences were then introduced by Rickard in \cite{Rickard96} to give a structural explanation of Brou\'e's isotypies for principal blocks.
 Later Harris \cite{Harris99} and Linckelmann \cite{Linckelmann98}, see also Puig \cite{Puig99}, generalised Rickard's notion of splendid equivalence to arbitrary $p$-blocks.
 As such, splendid equivalences are derived equivalences between blocks of group algebras with the same $p$-local structure and which induce splendid equivalences at the $p$-local level.
 The name splendid equivalence derives from the fact that a splendid equivalence is induced by \textbf{SPL}it \textbf{END}omorphism two-sided tilting complexes of summands of permutation modules \textbf{I}nduced from \textbf{D}iagonal subgroups.

 We now explain in more detail what a splendid equivalence is.
 For this, we denote by $R$ either $\calo$ or $k$ if the statements hold in both cases.

-\begin{definition}[{\cite{Rickard96}}] Let $A$ and $B$ be symmetric $R$-algebras.
-A bounded complex of finitely generated $A$-$B$-bimodules is a \emph{split-endomorphism two-sided tilting complex} if it is a complex of terms which are projective as both left and as right modules and
+\begin{definition}[{\cite{Rickard96}}] Let $A$ and $B$ be symmetric $R$-algebras which are projective over $R$.
+A bounded complex of finitely generated $A$-$B$-bimodules is a \emph{split-endomorphism two-sided tilting complex} - abbreviated SPLEND tilting complex in the following - if it is a complex of terms which are projective as both left and as right modules and

 and

 in the homotopy categories of complexes of $A$-bimodules and $B$-bimodules, respectively. \end{definition}